vsthepen/Maven-Toys---Sales-Analysis-Report-Development-Project/README.md

 - An executive summary highlighting key insights and trends.
 - Actionable recommendations based on the analysis to guide decision-making.

 ### Data Cleaning and Transformation
-Before diving into data cleaning and transformation, my first step is always to review the raw data—particularly when working with “.xls” or “.csv” files.
-This allows me to understand the data structure and relationships between different columns.
+Before diving into data cleaning and transformation, my first step is always to review the raw data, particularly when working with **“.xls”** or **“.csv”** files.
+This allows me to understand the data structure and relationships between different columns.The data for this project was stored in a folder containing five CSV files: **Calendar, Inventory, Products, Sales,** and **Stores**.
-Attach Image
-The data for this project was stored in a folder containing five CSV files: Calendar, Inventory, Products, Sales, and Stores.
 I imported these files into Power Query using Power BI’s folder connector, which dynamically imports all files from a selected folder.
 Attach Image

-Transformation Steps
+### Transformation Steps
 1. Creating Queries:
 I created individual queries for each table by right clicking the “Content” column, selecting Binary > Add as New Query, and repeating the process for all five tables.
 (I am still exploring more efficient methods using M code.)
 2. Optimizing Queries:
 After creating the queries, I renamed them and disabled the Enable Load option in the original query to optimize model performance.
 Attach Image